Initial Consultation

 “Sometimes we fight about the silliest things that seem small,” Ed says, “but these negative cycles can drive major disconnection.
 We’re not actually fighting about dishes or money—we’re fighting because the cycle itself has taken over.”

-Ed Peterson, LCSW, MBA Certified EFT Therapist & EFT Supervisor
+Certified EFT Therapist & Supervisor

+Our office is located at 4505 Wasatch Blvd, #260 in Salt Lake City.
 We work with couples throughout the Salt Lake Valley, including:

 Salt Lake City • South Jordan • West Jordan • Murray • Sandy • Draper • Cottonwood Heights • Holladay • Millcreek • Sugarhouse • And surrounding areas